google/WebFundamentals/src/content/en/tools/chrome-devtools/profile/evaluate-performance/timeline-tool.markdown

   For example, if you want to record events that occur after you click a Login button, don’t also scroll the page, load an image, and so on.
 * **Disable the browser cache**.
-When recording network operations, it’s a good idea to disable the browser’s cache in the DevTools Settings panel.
+When recording network operations, it’s a good idea to disable the browser’s cache from the DevTools Settings panel or the [**Network conditions**][nc] drawer.
 * **Disable extensions**.
 Chrome extensions can add unrelated noise to Timeline recordings of your application.
 Open a Chrome window in [incognito mode][incognito], or create a new
   [Chrome user profile][new chrome profile] to ensure that your environment has no extensions.

+[nc]: /web/tools/chrome-devtools/profile/network-performance/network-conditions#network-conditions
 [incognito]: https://support.google.com/chrome/answer/95464
 [new chrome profile]: https://support.google.com/chrome/answer/142059